Bullseye (British game show): Vernon Kay's Gameshow Marathon

-Potential series revival; Alan Carr's Epic Gameshow
+Alan Carr's Epic Gameshow

 In March 2018, it was rumoured that Vernon Kay would front a reboot of Bullseye.
 However, he later denied that he was fronting the new reboot of Bullseye.
 In June 2019 it was announced that Bullseye, as one of the country's five all-time favourite game shows, was to be "supersized and rebooted" in a new series, Alan Carr's Epic Gameshow for broadcast on 4 July 2020.
 Commissioned by ITV, the series was filmed at dock10 studios and presented by Alan Carr.

 ITV revival

 A Christmas special was commissioned by ITV in 2024 with Freddie Flintoff as the host.
 He commented "I love the darts and Bullseye was one of my favourite shows as a kid.
-Can’t quite believe I’ll get to host this Christmas special.”
-He added “You can’t beat a bit of Bully!”.
-Katie Rawcliffe, director of entertainment and daytime commissioning at ITV said: “Bullseye is back and we can’t wait to welcome Freddie Flintoff back to ITV too.
-“It’s a real treat to have both as key parts of our Christmas schedule on ITV1 and ITVX this year.”
-According to ITV, the special pulled in seven million viewers and its success was followed by the commission of a full series for broadcast in 2025.
-The new series, airing from 9 November 2025, adds a new round, Bully's Head-to-head between the Pounds for Points and Bully's Prize Board rounds; in this new round, Flintoff asks questions to each team in turn to which the answer is a number, with the dart thrower aiming to hit the relevant number on a dartboard without trebles; the game is scored in a best-of-three penalty shoot-out format, with ties after three throws each settled in a sudden-death showdown.
+Can't quite believe I'll get to host this Christmas special."
+He added "You can't beat a bit of Bully!".
+Katie Rawcliffe, director of entertainment and daytime commissioning at ITV said: "Bullseye is back and we can't wait to welcome Freddie Flintoff back to ITV too.
+"It's a real treat to have both as key parts of our Christmas schedule on ITV1 and ITVX this year."
+According to ITV, the special pulled in seven million viewers and its success was followed by the commission of a full series for broadcast in 2025, hosted by Flintoff and with Richard Ashdown as the scorer and announcer.

+The new series, airing from 9 November 2025, follows the same structure as the original but incorporates the following changes.